IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

 ```
 oc edit sc [STORAGE-CLASS-NAME]
 ```

+This tutorial sets up and uses Ceph storage for demonstration purpose.

 From the Argo CD UI, click `NEW APP`, input the following parameters for Ceph, and then click `CREATE`.